swiftsolves-msft/LogicApps/Create-MDEDeviceTagAzure/README.md

 In the deployment set the paramater to the Tag you want to be applied

-In the deployment set the paramater to how matching occurs server - match by server name between Azure and MDE serverpriv - match by server name and private ip address serverprivpublic - match by server name, private ip address, and public ip address
+In the deployment set the paramater to how matching occurs name - match by server name between Azure and MDE namepriv - match by server name and private ip address nameprivpublic - match by server name, private ip address, and public ip address

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fswiftsolves-msft%2FLogicApps%2Fmaster%2FCreate-MDEDeviceTagAzure%2Fazuredeploy.json" target="_blank">
     <img src="https://aka.ms/deploytoazurebutton"/>